yzziizzy/gpuedit/DEVELOPMENT.md

 * redirect debug output to a logfile
 * lockup with multi-line selection when fuzzy-matcher is spawned

-* clicking out of find switches input to edit buffer
+* clicking out of find switches input to edit buffer (cursor not shown...)
 * old find term highlighted on findreplace resume
 * sequence commands in findreplace input box
 * highlight findset while valid even if find tray closes (opt)